Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 ShiftHourly BonusAnnual Value

-Example: An RT earning $35/hr base who works three 12-hour night shifts per week earns an extra $7,800 to $10,400 per year from night differential alone.
+Example: An RT earning $38.68/hr base who works three 12-hour night shifts per week earns an extra $7,488 to $12,480 per year from night differential alone.
+With weekend stacking on two of those shifts, total differential premium exceeds $10,000.

 Travel RT vs Staff: The Full Picture

-Travel contracts can nearly double your income, but the trade-offs are real.
-Here is an honest side-by-side comparison.
+Travel contracts can add $15,000 to $60,000+ per year over staff pay, but the trade-offs are real.
+Here is an honest comparison.

 Staff RT